PlugFox/platform_info/README.md

   + The number of individual execution units of the machine (`0` if not available)

-  + Operating system is known type
+  + Operating system is a known type

-  + Is a web-based applications
+  + Is a Web-based applications

   + Is a I/O supporting for non-web applications